(This is a now page, and if you have your own site, you should make one too.)

 Work

-As of May 29, 2023, I’m working as an express desk reporter at the San Francisco Standard.
+I’m working as a senior reporter at the San Francisco Standard.
 Here’s my Authory archive.

 Books